ErikEJ/EFCorePowerTools/src/Core/efcpt.7/readme.md

 ### Excluding objects

 The config file defaults to always contain all current database objects.

-If you don't want the objects lists to be refreshed during each scaffolding operation, set the `"refresh-object-lists"` option to `false` in the configuration file.
+If you don't want the lists of objects to be refreshed during each scaffolding operation, set the `"refresh-object-lists"` option in the configuration file to `false`.

 You can exclude indvidual database objects with `"exclude": true` for the object.